rajeevphysics/Obsidian-MathMatter/README.md

 ## 💡 Why This Vault Exists
 I built this to help study and teach physics/math concepts, with strucutre and clarity.

-This verison is public so others can learn too, but if you find it helpful use the website as it was **orginally intendeded**
+This verison is public so others can view the progress of this project.
+When this poject is completed, this github will be open for others to use without copyright.

 ## ☕ Support or Contribute
 If you found this repo or site helpful: